Antoine de la Sale: Biography

-In 1439 he was again in Italy in charge of the castle of Capua, with John II and his young wife, Marie de Bourbon, when the place was besieged by the king of Aragon.
+In 1439 La Sale was again in Italy in charge of the castle of Capua, with John II and his young wife, Marie de Bourbon, when the place was besieged by the king of Aragon.
 La Sale married Lione de la Sellana de Brusa in the same year.
 He was about fifty-three; she was fifteen.
 René abandoned Naples in 1442, and Antoine no doubt returned to France about the same time.
 His advice was sought at the tournaments which celebrated the marriage of the unfortunate Margaret of Anjou at Nancy in 1445; and in 1446, at a similar display at Saumur, he was one of the umpires.

-La Sale's pupil was now twenty years of age, and after forty years' service to the house of Anjou, La Sale left it to become tutor to the sons of Louis de Luxembourg, Count of Saint-Pol, who took him to Flanders and presented him at the court of Philippe le Bon, duke of Burgundy.
+La Sale's pupil was now twenty years of age, and after forty years' service to the house of Anjou, La Sale left it to become tutor to the sons of Louis de Luxembourg, Count of Saint-Pol, who took him to Flanders and presented him at the court of Philip the Good, duke of Burgundy.
 For his new pupils he wrote at Chatelet-sur-Oise, in 1451, a moral work entitled La Salle.
 He followed his patron to Genappe in Brabant when the Dauphin (afterwards Louis XI) took refuge at the Burgundian court.

-During the last decade of his life, la Sale becomes productive as a writer, publishing his most famous work, Little John of Saintré in 1456, a consolatory epistle Reconfort a Madame de Neufville in 1458 and his tournament book Des anciens tournois et faictz d'armes in 1459.
-Cent Nouvelles nouvelles, a collection of licentious stories supposed to be narrated by various persons at the court of Philippe le Bon, was apparently collected or edited by him.
+During the last decade of his life, La Sale becomes productive as a writer, publishing his most famous work, Little John of Saintré in 1456, a consolatory epistle Reconfort a Madame de Neufville in 1458 and his tournament book Des anciens tournois et faictz d'armes in 1459.
+Cent Nouvelles Nouvelles, a collection of licentious stories supposed to be narrated by various persons at the court of Philip the Good, was apparently collected or edited by him.
 A completed copy of this was presented to the Duke of Burgundy at Dijon in 1462.
 If then La Sale was the author, he probably was still living; otherwise the last mention of him is in 1461.